 Society & Environment

-* It is planned to publish the best presentations as a book indexed in SCOPUS
+* The best presentations are to be published as a book indexed in SCOPUS

 Organised jointly by: